se-edu/addressbook-level4/docs/addressbook/Logging.md

 - We can specify the log level for both the `Logger`s and the `Handler`s
 - By default, `java.util.logging.Logger` has a root logger of level `INFO` which has a `ConsoleHandler` of level `INFO` attached.

-## LoggerManager
+## LogsCenter
   - Named `Logger`s can be obtained from this class
-    - These loggers will output messages to the console and a `.log` file by default, at the `INFO` level
+    - These loggers have been configured to output messages to the console and a `.log` file by default, at the `INFO` level
+    - A new `.log` file with a new numbering will be created after the log file reaches 5MB big, up to a maximum of 5 files.
   - Can be initialized with a `Config` object which contains a custom logging level
     - Loggers obtained *AFTER* this initialization will have their logging level changed
-    - Logging levels for existing loggers will only be updated if the logger with the same name is requested again from `LoggerManager`
+    - Logging levels for existing loggers will only be updated if the logger with the same name is requested again from `LogsCenter`